 Keep in mind that late spring and early summer are peak times for camping in Ohio, so you may need to plan your trip in advance.
 Campgrounds, and especially cabins, in the most popular camping areas book up quickly.

-Camping In Ohio – What to bring
+Best Camping Spots In Ohio – What to bring

 It can be a minor nuisance to forget something on vacation to a hotel or metropolitan area, but it’s another thing entirely when you forget something on a camping trip.
 You’re probably not going to be worried about your phone charger, unless you have a travel option and service in hard-to-reach areas, but you will want to focus heavily on the basics.

 Your camping supply list should include all the basics:

 - Tent, poles, stakes

 - Sleeping bags and pads for each camper

 - Headlamps or flashlights (with extra batteries)

 - Lantern and fuel